Cross Browser Testing

 - It involves, QA team, along with the other teams such as business team, marketing team, designing team, client, etc., which helps in determining the scope of the testing, like, which browser to choose, at what extent, the testing is required to be carried out, and such other things.

 When it comes to testing an application or a website through cross-browser testing, it can be done either manually or with the aid of automated tools.
-Both, manual cross browser testing and automated cross-browser testing, ensure that the application operates consistently across multiple browsers, OS, and devices.
-Following is a description about these two methods of cross-browser testing, to help you understand their features and benefits, as well as to help you choose the appropriate method.
+Both, manual cross-browser testing and automated cross-browser testing, ensure that the application operates consistently across multiple browsers, OS, and devices.
+Following is a description of these two methods of cross-browser testing, to help you understand their features and benefits, as well as to help you choose the appropriate method.

 - Determine Statistics: Before initiating the process of testing, the team should examine and determine the stats for traffic on various browsers to test the application’s compatibility accurately.
 This allows them to target appropriate browsers.

 - Analyze Application Under Test: Once the stats are prepared, the application under test is analyzed to determine the area(s), where testing is required.
 It is during this stage of the process, that the team decides whether the whole application will be tested or just few specific areas.